 This award is open to a single council or where appropriate a partnership of councils, or a council-owned company.
 Private sector partners can enter on a council’s behalf, with the permission of the council itself.

 Technology has the potential to bring about a far more efficient use of resources, for instance by more easily directing service users to the support they need.
 It also has the potential to land public sector procurers with huge bills for projects that do not meet their goals.
-This award will go to a council which has avoided the pitfalls to devise new systems that bring about behaviour change and meet the goal of creating a more efficient authority.
+This award will go to a council which has avoided the pitfalls to devise new systems that achieve objectives such as bringing about behaviour change, improving service delivery and/or making services more efficient.

 Submissions should focus on:

 - A full description of the project and its aims;